 The cheapest – and most expensive – cities in Europe

 A proper hidden gem that deserves a whole lot of love, Vilnius is a compact capital that’s delightfully charming.
 From the Gedinimas’ Tower you’ll have fantastic views out across the city, or you can go for lovely strolls through the city’s historic core that boasts some of the best Baroque architecture in Europe.
-Much like Krakow, Vilnius also enjoys a low cost of living.
+After ranking as the second-cheapest city to visit in 2018, the Lithuanian capital has clinched first place in 2019!
 While dining out at restaurants can come to similar prices to more well-known cities such as Vienna or Prague, self-catering is ridiculously cheap at supermarkets, and you can enjoy a night checking out all of the fantastic bars and nightclubs without having to fork out loads.
 Even a local craft beer will set you back less than €2 – so on that note, definitely look into checking out some of the micro-breweries as there’s a flourishing scene going on here.

 Riga is a city that I absolutely adore.
 Small but mighty – you’ll be able to see the city centre in a short amount of time but the sheer beauty of the architecture has got me head-over-heads in love with the place.
 Much like Vilnius, Riga has a burgeoning nightlife scene and you’ll be able to enjoy local brews for a fraction of the price in other cities.
 But dining here is also a hearty affair that’s easy on the wallet too.
 Whether it’s breakfast, lunch or dinner, going to a restaurant in Riga is very budget-friendly and you’ll be able to get stuck into a generous evening meal for around €5 – €9 per person (excluding drinks).
 The cost of accommodation in Riga is super competitive all year round, so don’t be afraid to look into 4* options as you may be pleasantly surprised what you can afford with your budget.